How to Prevent Credit Card Fraud

 The sooner you report a missing credit card the sooner your credit card issuer can cancel your credit card and prevent fraudulent charges.
 Reporting your lost or stolen credit card as soon as possible lowers the likelihood that you'll have to pay for any fraudulent charges made on your credit card.
 Write down your credit card companies' customer service number now so you'll have them if your credit cards are ever missing.

 Unauthorized charges on your credit card are the first sign of credit card fraud.
 If you notice a charge you didn't make, no matter how small, report the charge to your credit card issuer immediately.
 Your credit card issuer will tell you whether you should close your account and get a new account number to avoid credit card fraud.

 Your credit card number may be stored in a number of places online.
 For example, you may save your credit card on Amazon so you can make one-click purchases.
-Make sure you use strong passwords - a combination of upper- and lower-case characters, numbers, and even characters - and avoid writing or sharing your password.
+Make sure you use strong passwords with a combination of upper- and lower-case characters, numbers, and even characters, and avoid writing or sharing your password.

 Check Gas Stations and Atms for Credit Card Skimmers